 I am currently trained to conduct Funerals and Memorials and also Naming Ceremonies, The skills I bring to being a celebrant have been developed through many years working in the IT industry as a systems analyst and designer, a role which requires taking on board a wealth of information and sifting through it to find out what is important to the people I am talking to.
 Latterly, as a university lecturer, the pastoral care of students was an aspect of my job that I enjoyed very much.

 Since retiring, I work for a number of charities.
-Each week I spend a day, sometimes more, as a volunteer adviser at my local Citizens Advice office, where I can provide information and help to people who have problems to which they see no solution.
-This is a very rewarding role, though challenging at times and so empathy and understanding are vital components to being able to provide help to the people who come for advice and support, at critical times in their life.
+Each week I spend a day, sometimes more, as a volunteer at my local Support Through Court office, where I provide help for people who are facing proceedings in the Civil and Family courts.
+Though challenging at times, empathy and understanding are vital components to being able to provide help to the people who come for advice and support, at critical times in their life.

 You can find more information by clicking on the ‘Funerals’ tab at the top of the page or the ‘Memorials’ tab or the ‘Namings‘ tab and I am always happy to discuss ceremonies in more detail with you.